ASCIIcat/asciicat.github.io/_posts/2017-02-15-I-still-have-no-idea.md

 I have now spent the morning reading documentation and I still have no idea how Jekyll works.
 This may take a good portion of my day to get right...

+### UPDATE 10:48:00

+* * *

+I think I have figured it out... seems I was just not adding the ```ruby layout: default``` That actually took almost an hour to figure out...
+Today is clearly going to be a slow day.

+Last night was fun however, though I think I should hold off on the wine in the middle of the week, it seems to affect my performance the morning after